splunk/public-o11y-docs/gdi/monitors-network/statsd.rst

       - A format to compose a metric name to report to Splunk Observability Cloud.

-The Smart Agent and Collector don’t do any built-in filtering of metrics that come out of this monitor.
+The Smart Agent and Collector don't do any built-in filtering of metrics that come out of this monitor.

 Metrics